 - That the “Russian solution” (in reality Armenian the acceptance by Erevan of the Azeri terms) is not acceptable and that

 - That France has some kind of magic wand that Macron can wave a few times and forever turn the entire area of operation into a peaceful land of milk and honey were everybody would hold hands, sing Kumbaya, and “feel the love” forever and ever.

-As usually, the Brits are much more devious, secretive and smart: the head of MI6 is in Turkey to meet with “senior officials”.
+As usual, the Brits are much more devious, secretive and smart: the head of MI6 is in Turkey to meet with “senior officials”.
 Yeah, right!
 By the way, this guy, Richard Moore, is a former UK Ambassador to Turkey.
-To get a sense of what this is all about, all you need to do is look into any history book to see that the Brits have always used the Ottomans as canon-fodder against Russia.
+To get a sense of what this is all about, all you need to do is look into any history book to see that the Brits have always used the Ottomans as cannon-fodder against Russia.